Spectre.ai Dividend Token Reaches Market Cap of $9.56 Million (SXDT)

-Spectre.ai Dividend Token (CURRENCY:SXDT) traded flat against the US dollar during the 24 hour period ending at 21:00 PM Eastern on January 24th.
-One Spectre.ai Dividend Token coin can currently be bought for $0.12 or 0.00000313 BTC on popular exchanges.
-Over the last week, Spectre.ai Dividend Token has traded flat against the US dollar.
-Spectre.ai Dividend Token has a total market cap of $9.56 million and $6.00 worth of Spectre.ai Dividend Token was traded on exchanges in the last day.
+Spectre.ai Dividend Token (CURRENCY:SXDT) traded flat against the U.S. dollar during the 1 day period ending at 19:00 PM ET on January 25th.
+During the last seven days, Spectre.ai Dividend Token has traded flat against the U.S. dollar.
+Spectre.ai Dividend Token has a market capitalization of $9.56 million and $6.00 worth of Spectre.ai Dividend Token was traded on exchanges in the last 24 hours.
+One Spectre.ai Dividend Token coin can currently be purchased for $0.12 or 0.00000313 BTC on major exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.